ibizaman/selfhostblocks/README.md

 For how to configure the services, check the sections below.

+## Building Blocks

 ## Demos

 Demos that start and deploy on a Virtual Machine on your computer are located under the [demo](./demo/) folder.
 These show the onboarding experience you would get if you deployed selfhostblocks on your own server.

-## Examples
+## Provided Services

-I plan to have documentation for all options provided by selfhostblocks and more examples.
+I plan to have documentation for all options provided by selfhostblocks.
 For now, I have a few examples:

 ### Add SSL configuration